skunkworxdark/prompt-tools/README.md

 This can be used to just replace or remove terms from prompts.
 But due to its simplicity there are many many use cases. but comes into its own with nodes that either generate prompts or load them from other sources.

-One such use case I have in mind is the PromptsFromFile would contain multiple template like prompts (e.g "photo of XXXXXX , Nikon", "drawing of XXXXXX in crayon", "Wikihow of XXXXXX, in a cartoo style") with a fixed place holder ( "XXXXXX") that would be replaced for each line of the file with whatever you put tin the replace field.
+One such use case I have in mind is the PromptsFromFile would contain multiple template like prompts (e.g "photo of XXXXXX , Nikon", "drawing of XXXXXX in crayon", "Wikihow of XXXXXX, in a cartoon style") with a fixed place holder ( "XXXXXX") that would be replaced for each line of the file with whatever you put tin the replace field.
 This way you could change the subject of each prompt and try it against multiple templates.

 ![image](https://github.com/skunkworxdark/Prompt-tools-nodes/assets/21961335/3479f673-09c5-4053-a8c9-e9e4ff4bc42e)